-Neutral and charged current DIS events including radiative effects were simulated using the DJANGOH [26] generator.
-The hadronic final state was simulated using the colourdipole model of ARIADNE 4.10 [27] and, as a systematic check, the MEPS model of LEPTO 6.5 [28].
-Both programs use the Lund string model of JETSET 7.4 [29] for the hadronisation.
-Photoproduction background was estimated using events simulated with HERWIG 5.9 [30].
-Diffractive NC events were generated using the RAPGAP 2.08/06 [31] program and mixed with the non-diffractive MC events in order to simulate accurately the hadronic final state.
+Neutral and charged current DIS events including radiative effects were simulated using the DJANGOH 1.3 [31] generator.
+The hadronic final state was simulated using the colourdipole model of ARIADNE 4.10 [32] and, as a systematic check, the MEPS model of LEPTO 6.5 [33].
+Both programs use the Lund string model of JETSET 7.4 [34] for the hadronisation.
+Photoproduction background in the charged current sample was estimated using events simulated with HERWIG 5.9 [35].